Alexmour0907/FamilieTask/README.md

 ---

  # FamilieTask App - Database Documentation

 This document describes the structure of the database used in the FamilieTask App.
-The database consists of four tables: `Users`, `Families`, `FamilyMembers`, and `Tasks`.
+The database tables and columns below are aligned with the current SQLite schema.

 ---